🌍📺 World News Update: Top Global Headlines and Key Developments from Around the World Today:

 "We are getting to have consultations with India (on the Ukrainian crisis).
 We haven't resolved that fully,” Biden told reporters during a White House press conference on the Ukrainian crisis.

-It is believed that the Biden administration at various levels, starting from the White House, the State Department, and its National Security Council have reached bent their Indian counterparts at multiple levels seeking full support from it on the Ukrainian crisis.
+It is believed that the Biden administration at various levels, starting from the White House, the State Department, and its National Security Council, has reached out to their Indian counterparts at multiple levels seeking full support from them on the Ukrainian crisis.

-However, behind the scene, US officials have expressed their displeasure with their Indian counterparts at the newest Indian position.
+However, behind the scenes, US officials have expressed their displeasure with their Indian counterparts at the newest Indian position.
 India, under Prime Minister Narendra Modi, has maintained its own strategic independence.

 The US and its allies impose sanctions to block the assets of four large Russian banks, put in place export controls, and sanction oligarchs.
 New US sanctions also target the military and financial institutions of Belarus, which Russia is using as a staging ground for its troops.

-China continues support for Russia.
-Its customs agency Thursday approved imports of wheat from all regions of Russia in a bid to dull the pain of Western sanctions.
+China continues to support Russia.
+Its customs agency on Thursday approved imports of wheat from all regions of Russia in a bid to dull the pain of Western sanctions.

 Gold prices rose on Friday, steadying after a volatile session, as investors reassessed things surrounding Russia's invasion of Ukraine and fresh sanctions against Moscow from the West.